dotnet/reactive/README.md

 ## A Brief Introduction to Rx

 In this digital age, live streams of data are ubiquitous.
 Financial applications depend on a swift response to timely information.
 Computer networks have always been able to provide extensive information about their health and operation.
+Utility companies such as water providers have vast numbers of devices monitoring their operations.
+User interface and game building frameworks report user interactions in great detail.
 Delivery vans continuously report their progress.
 Aircraft provide performance telemetry to detect potential maintenance issues before they become serious problems, and cars are now starting to do the same.
-Many of us wear or carry devices that track our physical activity and even vital signs.
+Many of us wear or carry devices that track our physical activity and even [vital signs](https://www.youtube.com/watch?v=6yjl_h7-WYA&t=2443s).
 And the improvements in machine learning have enriched the insights that can be derived from the ever-increasing volume and variety of live data.

 But despite being so widespread, live information streams have always been something of a second class citizen.
 Almost all programming languages have some innate way to work with lists of data (e.g., arrays), but these mechanisms tends to presume that the relevant data is already sitting in memory, ready for us to work with it.
 What's missing is the liveness—the fact that an information source might produce new data at any moment, on its own schedule.